Decoding Dark Matter Substructure without Supervision: Strong Lensing Simulations

-In simulating substructure we approximate subhalos as point masses, drawing their masses from Equation \ref{subdist}.
+In simulating substructure, we approximate subhalos as point masses, drawing their masses from Equation \ref{subdist}.
 We determine the number of subhalos for each image from a Poisson draw for a mean of 25, which is consistent with the number of expected subhalos for our field of view at our range of redshifts \cite{Rivero:2018bcd}.
 Vortices are approximated as uniform density strings of mass of varying length.
 During simulation we ensure that the total mass of the main dark matter halo plus the mass of substructure is always equal to $1 \times 10^{12} ~ {\rm M}_\odot$.
-This is to ensure that during training the model doesn't simply recognize that simulations without substructure are less massive.
+This is to ensure that the models don't simply recognize that simulations without substructure are less massive.
 Our simulations correspond to a total fraction of mass in substructure of $\mathcal{O}(1\%)$.
 In addition to the effects of substructure of the dark matter halo, we further include the effects induced by external shear due to large-scale structure.
-See Figure \ref{fig:sims} for example images from each class from our simulations.
-Figure \ref{fig:resid} depicts the residuals image (the fractional change in intensity between the same simulation with and without substructure) which gives us intuition for the signature our algorithms are likely to find.
+The linearity of the Poisson equation, Equation \ref{poiss}, implies the total lensing is the sum of the separate contributions.
+Explicitly,

-We consider two models, Model A and Model B, for further analysis as our main benchmarks.
-The difference between the two models is that all simulated images for Model A are held at fixed redshift while Model B allows the lensed and lensing galaxy redshifts to float over a range of values.
-An additional difference is the SNR in both models.
-Images for Model A have SNR $\approx 20$ where Model B is constructed such that simulations produce images where $ 10 \lesssim {\rm SNR}\lesssim 30$.
-It is clear then that Model B is a noticeably more difficult training set.
-In practice though, since the redshifts of galaxies can be measured, one can approximate Model A by binning lensing images by redshift prior to analysis.
+where $\alpha_{LSS}, ~\alpha_{halo}, ~\alpha_{halo-sub}$ are the external shear from large-scale-structure and lensing from the halo and halo substructure.
+Thus the location of an image calculated in our simulations is given by the following modified form of the \textit{lens equation}, Equation \ref{eqlens},